openstack/skyline-console/docs/en/test/3-0-how-to-edit-e2e-case.md

      cy.createNetwork({ name: networkName });
      ```

-   - Create router`cy.createRouter`，Used to ensure that the floating IP is reachable when testing the associated floating IP
+   - Create router`cy.createRouter`to ensure that the floating IP is reachable when testing the associated floating IP
      - The router created in the following way will open the external network gateway and bind the subnet of the `networkName` network

      ```javascript